 Kinzel the Arbiter: Two wealthy townsmen vie for the affections—and the gifts—of the grey crow.
 But to whom does the crow belong?
 That is the question the traveling wise man Kinzel is called upon to decide.

 Like other great 20th-century fantasies it is rooted in concepts and powers that are older than conscious memory…Lee and Miller have included int he pages of The Naming of Kinzel most elements of classic fantasy"—Morning Sentinel

 Sharon Lee's science fiction and fantasy career began in 1980 and since her first professional sale she's entertained thousands with her carefully crafted fiction.
 Perhaps best known for the Liaden Universe® stories and novels co-written with Steve Miller, Lee's solo short fiction is also a treat.

-Endeavors of Will features eight early short stories—including Balrog Award nominee "A Matter of Ceremony" form Amazing Stories—as well as one of her rare poems.
+Endeavors of Will features eight early short stories—including Balrog Award nominee "A Matter of Ceremony" from Amazing Stories—as well as one of her rare poems.

 The stories here range from out-and-out adventure to subtle mood pieces.
 They first appeared in such varied magazines as Star Triad, Amazing Stories, Charles de Lint's Dragonfields, and Owlflight, as well as Fantasy Book, the SPWAO Showcase, and Times Lost, Worlds Forgotten.